doniyorkhasanov/blacksoulgem95.github.io/source/_posts/01FWEWXQV70VA2XR5CSPYMYYX5_jigsaw-an-honest-review.md

 cover_image: /assets/img/01FWEWXQV70VA2XR5CSPYMYYX5/cover.png
 ---

-Jigsaw is a new tool designed for generating static websites with blade templates, here's a honest review for this piece of software.
+Jigsaw is a new tool designed for generating static websites with blade templates, here's an honest review of this piece of software.

 Fun fact, this blog is built on top of Jigsaw, so all my experience with it is well documented on